eriknyquist/versionedobj/README.rst

 Contributions
 =============

-Contributions are welcome, please open a pull request and ensure that:
+Contributions are welcome, please open a pull request at `<https://github.com/eriknyquist/versionedobj>`_ and ensure that:

 #.
 All existing unit tests pass (run tests via ``python setup.py test``)
 #.
 New unit tests are added to cover any modified/new functionality

+If you have any questions about / need help with contributions or unit tests, please contact Erik at eknyquist@gmail.com.